 Why go?
-If avocado's your thing, Angelina's is the king.
+If avocado’s your thing, Angelina’s is king.

 Why go?
-High-end steak and shellfish, with a lighter twist.
+High-end steak and shellfish (and lighter stuff for brunch).

 With a North restaurant in Dublin 1 and a South in Dublin 8, you should never be too far away from Brother Hubbard’s delectable, Middle Eastern-inspired menu.
 From the black pudding and feta-infused Full Hubbard or halloumi sabiche (a traditional sandwich), to their lip-smacking Moroccan pancakes, their all-week brunch offerings will leave you in a perfectly-spiced spin.
 And, despite what Skepta might say, you can never have too much of their menemen.
 Ahem.